fifthgear/fifthgear-raw/README.md

 --------------------

 ##OrderStatusBulkLookup
-This API will return the current order status for all orders loaded into Fifth Gear via the API (Order Submit).
+This API will give you the current order status for all orders loaded into our system by the external website(s).
 Any orders created directly in our CRM module will not be included in the data set returned from this API.

 ####URL
 /v2.0/CommerceServices.svc/OrderStatusBulkLookup